ilya-shevtsov/CheckForAccessApp/README.md

 ## Check if device has Root Access

 This is done by using *Runtime.getRuntime().exec("su")* command.
-The *Runtime.getRuntime().exec("su")* command is used in Android to execute a shell command with superuser (root) privileges hence if the command runs, the device has Root Access, if it doesn't - the device hasnt been "Rooted"
+The *Runtime.getRuntime().exec("su")* command is used in Android to execute a shell command with superuser (root) privileges hence if the command runs, the device has Root Access, if it doesn't - the device has not been "Rooted"

 ```Kotlin
 private fun checkForRootAccess() {